 If you are able to establish liability in a case involving a common injury, you may be able to recover damages.
 During negotiations, insurers for at-fault parties will often look at past recoveries and jury verdicts to determine what to offer.
 However, what is offered may not address unique aspects of your damages.
 For example, if you are someone who was previously quite active, and you are suddenly faced with permanent nerve injuries or paralysis, your quality of life may drop significantly.
 In California, you may recover not only for economic damages but also for noneconomic damages.

 Retain an Experienced Folsom Personal Injury Attorney After a Motorcycle Accident

 Often, insurers for at-fault parties look for ways in which a motorcyclist was to blame for their own injuries in order to reduce the motorcyclist’s compensation.
 If you need a Folsom personal injury attorney to assert your rights, you should consult us.
 We provide skillful legal representation to clients from our Folsom office.
-To set up a free consultation with a motor vehicle collision lawyer, call Black & DePaoli at 916-962-2896 or contact us online.
+To set up a free consultation with a motorcycle collision lawyer, call Black & DePaoli at 916-962-2896 or contact us online.